UPCOMING RETREATS AND TOURS

-They’ll take the same form as our October 2016 small-group trips: itineraries concentrating on deep culinary and cultural experiences in and around Siem Reap and Battambang and excursions to rustic villages and breathtaking temples, including the spectacular UNESCO World Heritage listed Angkor Wat and the Angkor Archaeological Park.
+Our planned 2023 creative retreats and culinary tours will take the same form as our past small-group trips: itineraries concentrating on deep culinary and cultural experiences in and around Siem Reap and Battambang and excursions to rustic villages and breathtaking temples, including the spectacular UNESCO World Heritage listed Angkor Wat and the Angkor Archaeological Park.

 In partnership with our carefully-chosen Cambodian experts, we’ll immerse you in the rich culture and everyday life of this wonderful country and will give you a taste of the highly underrated and much misunderstood Cambodian cuisine.
 We’ll introduce you to the passionate locals who cook the food, sell it, and make the ingredients that go into producing it, and in the process, show you the Cambodia with which we’ve fallen in love.